October 2, 2024

 First Solar Opens $1.1B Solar Panel Factory in Alabama

-“This represents a great day for First Solar and Lawrence County because this production facility is destined to become a major player in the US renewable energy market.
-The Alabama workers at this facility will help break the nation’s dependence on foreign-made solar panels and contribute to our energy independence,” said Kay Ivey, Alabama Governor.
+Alabama Governor Kay Ivey praised the project’s strategic importance, stating, “This represents a great day for First Solar and Lawrence County because this production facility is destined to become a major player in the US renewable energy market.
+The Alabama workers at this facility will help break the nation’s dependence on foreign-made solar panels and contribute to our energy independence.”

-“This is the first of two fully vertically integrated solar manufacturing facilities that solidify the role of the Gulf Coast states in enabling America’s all-of-the-above energy strategy.
-This facility produces American solar panels with American-made components, sourced from a supply chain that spans the country.
-The hundreds of people operating this facility represent the next generation of American energy workers, joined by the thousands of steelworkers, glassworkers, miners, truck drivers, railroad workers, and others who enable our mission to support our country’s energy security,” said Mark Widmar, chief executive officer, First Solar.
+“This is the first of two fully vertically integrated solar manufacturing facilities that solidify the role of the Gulf Coast states in enabling America’s all-of-the-above energy strategy,” said Mark Widmar, CEO of First Solar.
+He emphasized the broad economic impact, noting the roles of “steelworkers, glassworkers, miners, truck drivers, railroad workers, and others who enable our mission to support our country’s energy security.”

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.